lacchain/LACPass-LACChain-Component/README.md

 **Note:** After completing the registration information and you click on Create account the account data will be encrypted in the browser's local storage.

-After clicking Create account the following operations when creating an account will be displayed as shown:
+After clicking Create account the following operations are displayed as shown:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/creatingNewAccountDID.png)

-- Generating a new DID
+a.
+Generating a new DID
-- Registering Public Keys
+b.
+Registering Public Keys
-- Changing Controller
+c.
+Changing Controller
-- Signing LACChain ID Credential
+d.
+Signing LACChain ID Credential
-- Sending the LACChain ID Credential to the wallet
+e.
+Auto-issuing the LACChain ID Credential in the wallet

-4. The user wallet once created looks like this with the LACChain ID Credential based on the user information registered:
+4. Once the user wallet is setup, the following LACChain ID Credential is displayed with the information registered by the user:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassWalletUserLACChainIDHome.png)